Femme Fatale in 19th-century art and beyond.

 Satia Te Sanguine by Algernon Charles Swinburne

 In the second half of the 19th century, Femme Fatales began to appear more frequently in European art, literature, poetry, plays and even operas, than in previous centuries.
-So much so that by the end of the same century, the image of the evil, destructive yet enticingly alluring woman had found her way into every aspect of mainstream culture from advertisements to appearing as a design on porcelain, and even in jewellery.
+So much so that by the end of the same century, the image of the evil, destructive yet enticingly alluring woman had found her way into every aspect of mainstream culture from advertisements to appear as a design on porcelain, and even in jewellery.

 The sources of inspiration to these potentially misogynistic male artists catering to their mainly male conservatively Victorian audience were, perhaps not surprisingly most often taken from characters in the bible.
-Oh Jezebel!
+Oh, Jezebel!
 You wearer of makeup!
 Judith, the beheader of men!
-And of course Salome, who put on one hell of a good dance!
+And of course, Salome, who put on one hell of a good dance!
 They were all favourites, chosen for their personification of the dangerous, deceitful women who tempted men to befall disastrous fates.
 In fact, the bible, its cup floweth over so much with Femme Fatales that while I’m at it, I may as well throw in Delilah who had the audacity to prove what I’ve always believed, a man’s strength really does lay in his hair!
 And my personal favourite, Lilith, the first “wife” of Adam, who refused to obey her man and thus was transformed into a daemon.
 Way to go Lilith!

 Heinrich Heine, Oscar Wilde, Gustave Flaubert and my beloved Baudelaire, they all took inspiration from the bible but when flogging a dead religious horse became too tiresome, artists turned to more hedonistic sources, particularly those found in the shadow of Mount Olympus.
-Greek mythology not only provided justification for scantily clad ladies but also served as a great literary source for such fun fatales as those seductresses to beat all seductresses, the Sirens.
+Greek mythology not only provided justification for scantily clad ladies but also served as a great literary source for such fun Fatales as those seductresses to beat all seductresses, the Sirens.
 Come on, luring sailors with song and smashing their boats on rocks for fun is a tough act to better.
 However, if mythic was too incredulous for your audience, not a problem, simply flick through the pages of history and pick out some Femme Fatale classic such as Cleopatra.
 What.
-You think bringing an entire empire into chaos using only your feminine charm would have gone without mention here?
+Do you think bringing an entire empire into chaos using only your feminine charm would have gone without mention here?

 “Beautiful always beyond desire and cruel beyond words: fairer than heaven and more terrible than hell: pale withered and weary with wrong-doing; a silent anger against God and man burns white and repressed, through her clear features… Her eyes are full of proud and passionless lust after gold and blood: her hair close and curled seems ready to shudder asunder and divide into snakes.
 Her throat, full and fresh, round and hard to the eye as her bosom and arms, is erect and stately, the head set firm on it without any drop or lift of the chin: her mouth crueller than a tiger’s, colder than a snake’s and beautiful beyond a woman’s.
 She is the deadlier Venus incarnate.” – Algernon Swinburne, whom I personally would put on the pedestal of artists best describing what a Femme Fatale is by this, his description of a drawing of a women’s head by Michelangelo.